How to Lower Uric Acid Levels Naturally: 12-Week Protocol

 - Metabolic improvement: gradual weight loss (if needed), better sleep, consistent activity.

-How to reduce uric acid fast (first 7 days)
+How do you reduce uric acid fast in the first 7 days?

 Use this “Week 0” reset if you want the quickest start: